 Please note that after you have added the code snippet to your site that you will have to update the “Appointment duration” setting before the shorter duration will take effect.

-Q: My customers can’t seem to select a pickup date or my customers can only pick a date in the distant future.
+Q: My customers can’t seem to select a pickup date/time or my customers can only pick a date in the distant future.
 What’s going on?

 A: You’ll likely want to review your lead-time settings so that you can ensure the pickup appointments being offered on the site match what you’re intending.